pablocasares/enricher/docs/configuration/metrics.md

 ### ConsoleMetricListener

-This listener `io.wizzie.metrics.listeners.ConsoleMetricListener` send the transform the metrics to JSON and prints them into the log file using the log4j.
+This listener `io.wizzie.metrics.listeners.ConsoleMetricListener` sends the enricher metrics in JSON format and prints them into the log file using the log4j.
 The metric format is:

 ```json
 {"timestamp":123456789, "monitor":"heap-memory", "value":12345}